-Field Description Type Displays the object type assigned when created.
-Subtype Displays the object subtype value you assigned to the object when created .
-Pmodule Displays the Product Module value you assigned to the object when you created the object.
-Version Displays the version code for the object.
-The version code is 01.00.00 when the object is created.
-Subsequent versions are incremented by version level, revision level, or patch level as specified by you on check out.

-Field Description Status Displays object status as either Checked in or Checked out.
+Field Description Туре The object type assigned when created.
+Subtype The object Subtype value you assigned to the object when created .
+Pmodule The Product Module value you assigned to the object when you created the object.
+Version The version the selected object.
+Status The object status as either Checked in or Checked out.
 A note will also be here displayed if the object needs to be compiled.
-Event Displays the workspace event number associated with the object version in this workspace.
-This value is stored in the workspace configuration list record.
+Event The Workspace Event History number for the latest action taken on the selected Object.
+Release The first Release in which the above event appeared.
 Desc.
 Displays a brief description of the object.
-Synopsis (Below Desc.)
-A synopsis can be entered describing the function of the object.
+Synopsis A synopsis can be entered describing the function of the object.

-6.3.2 Task Folder Description
+6.3.2.
+Task Folder Description